The Marine Life Information Network

 Mobile Capable of movement from one location to another.

-Temporary attachment Temporary / sporadic attachment.
+Sedentary, temporary attachment Temporary or sporadic attachment.
 Attached to a substratum but capable of movement across (or through) it (i.e. sedentary) (e.g. sea anemones).

-Cilia/ Flagella Swimming is efected by beating of cilia and/or flagella (includes the fused cilia of Ctenophores).
+Swimmer (cilia or flagella) Swimming by beating of cilia or flagella (includes the fused cilia of Ctenophores).

-Muscular contraction (body length) Swimming is effected by muscular contractions along the length of the body, which may be aided by body protrusions or strucutures (e.g. parapodia, fins).
+Swimmer (muscular contraction along body) Swimming by muscular contractions along the length of the body, which may be aided by body protrusions or structures (e.g. parapodia, fins).

-Appendages (paddles) Swimming is effected one or more pairs of appendages (legs or paddles) e.g. the pleiopods of Isopod, Amphipod or Decapod crustaceans, or the legs of amphibians and vertebrates.
+Swimmer (appendages, paddles) Swimming using one or more pairs of appendages (legs or paddles) e.g. the pleiopods of Isopods, Amphipods or Decapod crustaceans, or the legs of amphibians and vertebrates.

-Jet propulsion Swimming is effected by contraction of the body or body cavity to produce a 'jet' of water, e.g. medusae and cephalopods (from Barnes et al., 2006).
+Swimmer (jet propulsion) Swimming by contraction of the body or body cavity to produce a 'jet' of water, e.g. medusae and cephalopods (from Barnes et al., 2006).

-Passive drifter Movement dependant on wind or water currents
+Passive drifter Movement dependent on wind or water currents

-Bysso-pelagic Use of a length of byssus thread (e.g. micro-molluscs, juvenile molluscs) or mucus (e.g Nemertesia planaulae) to be carried by water flow.
+Bysso-pelagic drifter Use of a length of byssus thread (e.g., micro-molluscs, juvenile molluscs) or mucus (e.g. Nemertesia planulae) to be carried by water flow.

 Creeper An organism that slowly moves or 'creeps' along the surface of the substratum, e.g. snails and slugs.